EDCD/EDDI/README.md

   * Stored ship /n/ model (text): the model of the /n/th stored ship
   * Stored ship /n/ station (text): the station in which the /n/th stored ship resides
   * Stored ship /n/ system (text): the system in which the /n/th stored ship resides
+  * Stored ship /n/ distance (decimal): the number of light years between the current system and that where the /n/th ship resiedes, to two decimal places

 ###Miscellaneous
   * Environment (text): the environment the ship is in (either "Normal space" or "Supercruise")